Pony Racing on the sands of the Emerald Isle

 Starting young

-The jockeys' weighing room might just be a horse trailer with some bathroom scales, but don't think the lack of top class facilities detracts from the sweetness of riding a winner.
+The jockeys' weighing room might just be a horse trailer with some bathroom scales, but don't think the lack of top-class facilities detracts from the sweetness of riding a winner.

 Many children in Ireland develop a passion for horses at an early age and pony racing provides an outlet and an avenue to succeed.